 Dr. James Childress will decide what is appropriate for each individual case and customize a dental plan accordingly using the latest technology.
 At James Childress DDS, Inc. we are committed to providing the most efficient and effective innovations available.
 The 3D imaging technology allows our team to design a precise virtual restoration without taking impressions.
 This allows us to ensure restorations look great, fit perfectly, and can last for years.

-We have the experience and qualifications to create same day dental restorations.
+We have the experience and qualifications to help you achieve a beautiful smile.

 The Cavitron is a handheld device used in periodontal deep cleaning.
 While scaling can be completed by hand, the Cavitron uses ultrasonic technology to remove calculus from teeth and gums quickly, gently and effectively.

 With the Cavitron, patient enjoys a more comfortable experience and time spent scaling and polishing is decreased.

 Cone Beam imaging is an advanced form of digital radiograph.
 With the cone beam imager, one simple scan will produce a 3D image of your entire maxillofacial structure.
 This image can then be used in diagnostics, patient education, treatment planning, and treatment follow-up.

 The cone beam provides an effective solution to create quick, clear, precise images for your benefit.
 Additionally, the cone beam uses minimal radiation in scanning and is a much less-invasive process than other forms of imaging.
 This makes the cone beam an excellent choice for patients with dental anxiety or a sensitive gag reflex.

 By utilizing advanced technologies like the cone beam, we can provide an effective, efficient, and comfortable patient experience for you on every visit.